Skip to main content

 The EKU Ag Club is open to any students who have a general passion for anything agriculture, and a desire to get more involved.
 Members participate in agricultural outreach events at local schools, host community trunk-or-treats, and student fellowship events, such as dinners, celebrations, hiking and more!
 Members also acquire networking opportunities, a greater understanding of agriculture, outreach opportunities, and a club T-shirt!
 Want to know more?
 Contact the club president or Dr. McDermott.

-Block & Bridle Club
+Block and Bridle Club

-Advisor, Dr. Andrea Sexten
+Advisor Dr. Andrea Sexten

 The objectives of the Block and Bridle Club are: 1) To promote a higher scholastic standard and a more complete understanding of the field of Animal Sciences among student members, 2) To promote Animal Sciences through the development of a program of activities, especially all phases of student Animal Science work in colleges and Universities, and 3) To bring about a closer relationship among all students pursing some phase of the Animal Sciences as a profession.
 To learn more, contact the club president or Dr. Sexten.